yeroldsan/to-do/README.md

 # Todo Web App

 The todo app allows users to perform CRUD operations on tasks, and is built using Node.js, Express, PostgreSQL, and TypeScript for both frontend and backend.
 The backend and database are deployed on Render.
+Note: Marking a task as done is not fully supported yet.

 ## Getting Started